Ergon-moe/Bitcoin-Static/doc/README.md

 * See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
-* Ask for help on the [Bitcoin Cash Node Subreddit](https://www.reddit.com/r/bitcoincashnode/).
+* Ask for help on the [Bitcoin Static Subreddit](https://www.reddit.com/r/bitcoincashnode/).

 License
 ---------------------